 In short: the higher the refractive index, the thinner the lens.

 Conventional plastic lenses have a refractive index of approximately 1.50.
-For glass, it's 1.52.

-Most of today's popular lens designs and features — including progressive lenses and photochromic lenses — are available in high-index materials.
-But there are exceptions, so ask your optometrist for details.
+Most of today's popular lens designs and features — including progressive lenses and photochromic lenses — are available in high-index materials but there are exceptions, so ask your optometrist for details.

 AR coating: A perfect companion for high-index lenses

-For the best vision and appearance, it's a good idea to have an anti-reflective lens coating (AR coating) applied to high-index lenses.
+For the best vision and appearance, it's a good idea to have an anti-reflection lens coating (AR coating) applied to high-index lenses.
 AR-coated high-index lenses transmit up to 99.5 percent of light to the eye for optimum vision.

-And because AR coating virtually eliminates lens reflections, it makes high-index lenses appear nearly invisible, so others see your eyes, not your lenses.
+As AR coating virtually eliminates lens reflections, it makes high-index lenses appear nearly invisible, so others see your eyes, not your lenses.